kl23711579/web_mobile_application/README.md

 # Mobile

-The web application is made with React Native and expo-cli.
+The mobile application is made with React Native and expo-cli.